lorrespz/Applying_AI_ML_to_mathematics/README.md

  2. In high-energy physics, $SU(2)$ and $SU(3)$, respectively, are the gauge groups of the weak interaction (more commonly known in its unified version with $U(1)$ as electroweak theory https://en.wikipedia.org/wiki/Electroweak_interaction) and quantum chromodynamics (https://en.wikipedia.org/wiki/Quantum_chromodynamics).
 The standard model of particle physics (https://en.wikipedia.org/wiki/Standard_Model) is based on the product gauge group $U(1)\times SU(2)\times SU(3)$, which describes the 3 known forces: electromagnetism, strong and weak nuclear forces.

+ In the Jupyter notebook, generators for $SU(n)$ groups are constructed recursively starting with the $n=2$ case, in which the $SU(2)$ generators are the Pauli matrices. $SO(n)$ generators are defined very straightforwardly as real, antisymmetric matrices. $SL(n)$ generators are obtained from those of $SU(n)$ groups by a simple conversion.
+The procedure to check for the closure of the algebras and the extraction of the associated structure constants are implemented.